portfolioonandon/ai-digital-magazine-strategy/README.md

-# ai-digital-magazine-strategy
+# AI Digital Magazine Strategy

-AI 디지털 매거진 전략 프로젝트
+Instructions for deployment and usage on Netlify/GitHub.